Cadabam's Mindtalk – Talk to Dr. Riya, Your 24/7 Voice-Based Mental Health AI Companion.

 Diagnosing ADHD Paralysis Tests

 • Write all thoughts and ideas on paper to free some space in your mind.
-It will help you organise your thoughts and help you remember what you need to achieve each day.
+It will help you organize your thoughts and help you remember what you need to achieve each day.

 • Keep your work plan easy and achievable by scheduling a specific duration for a specific task.